Hugo0/StudyHours/README.md

 # StudyHours

-v0.9: still need to adjust charts a bit

 I just wanted a small tool to help keep me productive and track the numbers of hours I'm studying/being productive.
 Since everything out there is mostly too complex for my usecase, I decided hey, why not do it myself?